How to Make Fake Blood for the Creepiest Halloween Costume

 Darya Arnautova/Getty Images

 These fake blood recipes are total no-brainers, but keep in mind that a lot of these ingredients will stain your skin and property.
 And remember: Don’t sacrifice safety for fun.
 Fake blood that comes in contact with your skin or mouth needs to be edible.

 So, what should you expect from this creepy crafts experiment?
 The DIY fake blood should be slightly runny, like the fake blood in movies.
 Think Dexter and his blood spatter, and you’ll have an idea of what the texture should look like.
 Ready to create your own (make-believe) blood?
 Here’s how:

-- Mix in the cornstarch slowly.
+Step 3: Slowly mix in the cornstarch.
 You can add a drop of water to the cornstarch first to keep it from clumping.

 The food coloring proportions are optional; only you know the exact color you’re trying to create.
 That said, using green and blue makes the color more realistic.
 Bear in mind that red and blue create purple, and green will give your fake blood the sickening look you’re trying for.